Surface code: Generalizations

-The use of a torus is not required to form an error correcting code.
-Other surfaces may also be used, with their topological properties determining the degeneracy of the stabilizer space.
-In general, quantum error correcting codes defined on two-dimensional spin lattices according to the principles above are known as surface codes.

-It is also possible to define similar codes using higher-dimensional spins.
+It is possible to define similar codes using higher-dimensional spins.
 These are the quantum double models and string-net models, which allow a greater richness in the behaviour of anyons, and so may be used for more advanced quantum computation and error correction proposals.
 These not only include models with Abelian anyons, but also those with non-Abelian statistics.